Roundup · Updated: August 2026

 Multi-platform monitoring (human-in-the-loop)

-Monitors 30+ platforms including every subreddit, scores intent from 0 to 100, and drafts replies in a Reply Studio.
+Monitors 16 to 33 platforms depending on tier, including every subreddit, scores intent from 0 to 100, and drafts replies in a Reply Studio.
 You review and send each one.

 Pricing